RubixML/ML/docs/extracting-data.md

 use Rubix\ML\Datasets\Unlabeled;
 use LimitIterator;

+$extractor = new NDJSON('example.ndjson');

-$extractor = new LimitIterator(new NDJSON('example.ndjson'), 0, 1000);
+$iterator = new LimitIterator($extractor->getIterator(), 0, 1000);

-$dataset = Unlabeled::fromIterator($extractor);
+$dataset = Unlabeled::fromIterator($iterator);
 ```

 ## SQL
-Medium and large datasets will often be stored in an RDBMS (relational database management system) like [MySQL](https://www.mysql.com), [PostgreSQL](https://www.postgresql.org), or [SQLite](https://www.sqlite.org).
-Relational databases allow you to query large amounts of data on-the-fly.
-PHP comes with great relational database support through its [PDO](https://www.php.net/manual/en/book.pdo.php) interface.
-In addition, the PHP community has developed a healthy ecosystem of DBALs (Database Abstraction Layers) such as [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) and ORMs (Object Relational Mappers) such as [Eloquent](https://laravel.com/docs/5.8/eloquent) that help you get the data you want.
-The following example uses PDO and the `fetchAll()` method to return 1000 samples from the `patients` table.
+Medium to large datasets will often be stored in an RDBMS (relational database management system) like [MySQL](https://www.mysql.com) or [SQLite](https://www.sqlite.org).
+Relational databases allow you to query large amounts of data on-the-fly and can be very flexible.
+PHP comes with robust relational database support through its [PDO](https://www.php.net/manual/en/book.pdo.php) interface.
+The following example uses PDO and the `fetchAll()` method to return the first 1,000 rows fo data from the `patients` table.
+Then we'll load those sample into an [Unlabeled](datasets/unlabeled.md) dataset object.

 **Example**